Rajasthan Congress MLA Babulal Bairwa hospitalised after breathing problems

 Jaipur, July 24: Rajasthan Congress MLA Babulal Bairwa, has been admitted to Sawai Man Singh Hospital in Jaipur after facing breathing problem, news agency ANI reported.

-Bairwa from Kathumar, is one of the Rajasthan Congress MLAs staying at the Fairmont Hotel in Jaipur.
+Bairwa who represents Kathumar constituency of Alwar district, is one of the Rajasthan Congress MLAs staying at the Fairmont Hotel in Jaipur.

 Congress MLAs are holed themselves up in a resort near Jaipur, where they expressed support for Rajasthan Chief Minister Ashok Gehlot amid an open rebellion by Sachin Pilot and team.